Article written by

-Limonene is a naturally occurring oil most commonly found in the peels of citrus fruits like oranges or lemons and is often used to treat a wide variety of health ailments and issues.
+Limonene is a naturally occurring oil most commonly found in the peels of citrus fruits like oranges or lemons and is often used to treat various health ailments and issues.
 What many might not know, however, is that limonene is also abundant in some strains of medical cannabis.
-Limonene is known for its energizing effects, and cannabis varieties high in this terpene may be useful for conditions like ADHD, chronic fatigue syndrome (CFS) and depression.
+Limonene is known for its energizing effects, and cannabis varieties high in this terpene may be useful for conditions like ADHD, chronic fatigue syndrome (CFS), and depression.
 When combined with high amounts of pinene and beta-carophyllene, limonene may have particularly strong “up” effects on some people.

-You will also find this fascinating chemical compound in cosmetics, fragrances like perfumes and deodorants, some beverages like tea, and essential oil-infused supplements.
+You will also find this fascinating chemical compound in cosmetics, fragrances like perfumes and deodorants, beverages like tea, and essential oil-infused supplements.

 What Is Limonene?

-At its purest essence, limonene is an oil most commonly found in orange peel and other citrus fruits like lime, lemon, or grapefruit.
-People have been using this compound for natural treatments and symptom management for thousands of years now.
+Limonene is an oil most commonly found in orange peel and other citrus fruits like lime, lemon, or grapefruit at its purest essence.
+People have used this compound for natural treatments and symptom management for thousands of years.

 When it comes to cannabis, this ultra-aromatic terpene usually appears in strains with fruity, sweet flavoring and smells and makes up about 2 percent of the flower’s dry weight.
-While that might not be a lot compared to the other cannabinoids found in most strains, with THC dominating at between 10-30 percent of the dry weight, it’s still more than enough to make a difference for patients.
+While that might not be a lot compared to the other cannabinoids found in most strains, with THC dominating at 10-30 percent of the dry weight, it’s still more than enough to make a difference for patients.

 While the limonene itself is not psychoactive, it will enhance and change the effects of cannabis just like any other terpene.
 Not only will it add a fruity, refreshing scent and flavor to the cannabis products, but limonene is effective at helping reduce anxiety and improve mood.
 Evidence shows that limonene is an analgesic, anti-cancer, can reduce cholesterol, and is an anti-inflammatory.